 The Tate Modern art gallery displays international modern and contemporary art in a building that is a combination of old and new.
 The museum is housed in what was formerly the Bankside Power Station, an oil-fired power station that opened in 1952 to replace the previous power station building in operation since 1891.
 The Bankside Power Station was decommissioned in 1981.
 The Tate Modern opened in 2000.
 The five-story Turbine Hall, which once housed the electricity generators, is one of the more dramatic galleries in the buildings.
 The museum was extended in 2016 when the pyramid shaped Switch House was built over the cylindrical underground oil-storage tanks.
 Entrance to the Tate Modern's regular galleries is free.

 After visiting the Tate Modern you can retrace your steps or walk south from the museum to Southwalk Street and follow that back to Borough High Street.
+(And if you enjoyed your visit to the Tate Modern, check out these other 10 Free Museums In London!)

 10. The George